eugene-eeo/rmbd/README.md

 an `ack`.

-Each server has a background sync task that sends the filter, chunk by chunk to other nodes by sending them `sync` requests.
+Each server has a background sync task that sends the filter, chunk by chunk to other nodes in their peer list by sending them `sync` requests.
 After that it sleeps for a predefined delay and then removes the peers which have not responded with an `ack`.

 ## usage